dlaurent123/cardjs/README.md

 **Props:**

 `isOpen` = boolean defaults to false.
-`menueActions` = array of obejects with name and clickHandler keys. all html attributes.
+`menueActions` = array of obejects with name and clickHandler keys

+all html attributes.